By Mark Bond, Faculty Member, Criminal Justice at American Military University

 Preventing police suicide is every officer’s responsibility and is an obligation of every member of the law enforcement community.

 It is important to remember that it takes strong leadership and tireless courage to change this culture of silence and that such change does not weaken the profession, but instead strengthens the bond that makes it a noble and honorable profession, protecting the weak and innocent from harm.

 Remember, the ethical warrior leads by example and supports others when they are down—especially when that person is one of our own.

 About the Author: Mark Bond has worked in law enforcement and has been a firearms trainer for more than 29 years.
-His law enforcement experience includes the military, local, state, and federal levels as a police officer and criminal investigator.
-Mark obtained a BS and MS in Criminal Justice, and M.Ed in Educational Leadership w/ Summa Cum Laude Honors.
+His law enforcement experience includes the military and local, state, and federal levels as a police officer and criminal investigator.
+Mark obtained a B.S. and M.S. in Criminal Justice, and M.Ed in Educational Leadership with summa cum laude honors.
 As a lifelong learner, he is currently pursuing a doctoral degree in education with a concentration in distance education.
-Mark is currently an assistant Professor of criminal justice at American Military University & American Public University and is one of the faculty directors in the School of Public Service & Health.
+Mark is currently an assistant professor of criminal justice at American Military University & American Public University and is one of the faculty directors in the School of Public Service & Health.
 You can contact him at Mark.Bond(at)mycampus.apus.edu.

 Chae, M. H., & Boyle, D. J. (2013).
 Police suicide: Prevalence, risk, and protective factors.
 Policing, 36(1), 91-118. doi:10.1108/13639511311302498